Can guinea pigs eat rabbit food?

-Don’t give them rabbit pellets because it lacks vitamin C; instead, provide them commercial food (pellets) that contain vitamin C.
+Don’t give them rabbit pellets because it lacks vitamin C; instead, provide them good quality commercial food (pellets) that contain vitamin C.

 Also, feed them with a limited amount of leaf vegetables such as bell peppers, lettuce, carrot tops, and other leafy greens, high in vitamin C.

 Provide them with a small amount of fruits or root crops since they are rich in sugar.

 Such foods, with high sugar content, may lead to an imbalance of intestinal bacteria and cause diarrhea.

 Among the long-term negative effects of feeding your pets with food rich in sugar is diabetes.

 Guinea Pigs tend to overeat so it is important to provide them a proper quantity of hay, timothy hay-based pellets, and fresh vegetables and fruits.

 On their daily diet, guinea pigs need unlimited access to: